Call us: 0800 347 257

 Use and disclosure

-We will provide personal information to other people or organisations if we need to do so to deliver our services, operate our scheme, and where required or authorised by law.
-Consent will be sought to share with others or to use the information for any other purpose.
-We may disclose your personal information to:
+We will provide personal information to other people or organisations if we need to do so to deliver or administer our service.
+We will seek consent to share personal information with others or to use the information for any other purpose, unless we are required or authorised by law to share or use the information without consent.

-• Your authorised representatives
+• your authorised representatives

-• Our business and service providers (such as IT providers)
+• our business and service providers (such as IT providers)

-• Our professional advisers (such as insurers, auditors and lawyers)
+• our professional advisers (such as insurers, auditors, and lawyers)

 We will take all reasonable steps to ensure third parties protect your personal information with the same care and respect we do.